Gaza Strip under Hamas: 2012 fuel crisis

 Egypt agreed to provide 600,000 liters of fuel to Gaza daily, but it had no way of delivering it that Hamas would agree to.

 In addition, Israel introduced a number of goods and vehicles into the Gaza Strip via the Kerem Shalom Crossing, as well as the normal diesel for hospitals.
 Israel also shipped 150,000 liters of diesel through the crossing, which was paid for by the Red Cross.

 In April 2012, the issue was resolved as certain amounts of fuel were supplied with the involvement of the Red Cross, after the Palestinian Authority and Hamas reached a deal.
 Fuel was finally transferred via the Israeli Kerem Shalom Crossing.

+Economic protests

+In March 2019, there were a series of economic protests against Hamas in response to tax hikes due to the Israeli-Egyptian blockade of the Gaza Strip and financial pressure from the Palestinian Authority.
+Protesters used the slogan "We want to live".
+Hamas responded by arresting and beating people (including journalists and human rights employees), as well as by raiding homes.
+In July and August 2023, thousands of Palestinians in the Gaza Strip took to the streets to protest chronic power outages, poor economic conditions in the territory, and Hamas's taxation of stipends to the poor paid by Qatar.
+The 2023 rallies, organized by a grassroots online movement called "Alvirus Alsakher" (The mocking virus), were a rare public display of discontent against the ruling Hamas government.
+Hamas bars most demonstrations and public displays of discontent.
+Hamas police attacked and detained journalists attempting to cover the protests, and at least one protestor was killed.

 International aid

 Israeli cooperation

 In January and February 2011, the United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA) conducted an assessment of the effects of the measures to ease the access restrictions.
 They concluded that they did not result in a significant improvement in people's livelihoods.
 They found that the "pivotal nature of the remaining restrictions" and the effects of three years of strict blockade prevented a significant improvement in livelihoods and called on Israel to fully abolish the blockade including removing restrictions on the import of construction materials and the exports of goods, and to lift the general ban on the movement of people between Gaza and the West Bank via Israel in order to comply with what they described as international humanitarian and human rights law obligations.